choldgraf/earth-analytics-python_OLD/_posts/earth-analytics-python/week5/class/2016-12-06-spatial01-intro-vector-data-R.md

 excerpt: "This lesson introduces what vector data are and how to open vector data stored in shapefile format in R. "
 authors: ['Leah Wasser']
-modified: '2017-01-01'
+modified: '2017-05-08'
 category: [course-materials]
-class-lesson: ['class-intro-spatial-r']
+class-lesson: ['class-intro-spatial-python']
-permalink: /course-materials/earth-analytics/week-5/intro-vector-data-r/
+permalink: /course-materials/earth-analytics-python/week-5/intro-vector-data-r/
-nav-title: 'Vector data in R'
+nav-title: 'Vector data in Python'
 module-title: 'Spatial data in R and remote sensing uncertainty'
-module-description: 'This tutorial covers the basic principles of LiDAR remote sensing and the three commonly used data products: the digital elevation model, digital surface model and the canopy height model.
-Finally it walks through opening lidar derived raster data in R / RStudio'
+module-description: 'This tutorial Introduces vector data in Python.'
-module-nav-title: 'Spatial Data in R'
+module-nav-title: 'Spatial Data in Python'
 module-type: 'class'
 week: 5
 sidebar: